 - Washing machine & dryers

 Coordinating with your movers

-Remember, you can always ask your moving company Kansas City for advice.
+Remember, you can always ask A. Arnold Moving for advice.
 If you need help locating a qualified technician, ask them if they have a referral for you.
 It’s important to understand your movers’ limitations.
 Chances are, your movers are no more qualified than you are to disconnect high-voltage connections or gas supplies.
 If you have been unable to arrange for a technician to service your appliances for transport, your movers will likely be unable to help you disconnect, service, or reinstall them.